 The valuation tribunal is an independent judicial body whose members are experienced in hearing council tax appeals.
 Normally the decision of the tribunal is final.
 However, either party who appeals to the tribunal can appeal through the High Court but only on a point of law.

 You have two months to appeal to a valuation tribunal after the Council's decision.
-Further information can be found on the valuation tribunal website www.valuationtribunal.gov.uk.
+For more information, visit valuation tribunal.